whatisnuclear/website/thorium-myths.md

 inability to make bombs was not to blame for the cancellation.

 <a name="myth2"></a>
-## Misconception #2: Thorium reactors never need enrichment!
+## Myth #2: Thorium reactors never need enrichment!
 <span class="float-end"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>
 Like all reactors, Thorium reactors need some fissile material to start up.
 Thorium itself is a neutron poison and needs to be irradiated by neutrons (coming from somewhere) in